NGCF Community Grants

 This year qualified applicants will be able to apply for an operational or programmatic grant (see descriptions below).
 You are only eligible to apply for one type of grant.
 Each organization can only submit one grant application.

-The 2022 Community Grant Cycle opened on July 15th and closed at 5:00 p.m. on August 15th.
+The 2023 Community Grant Cycle is open July 15th and closes at 5:00 p.m. on August 15th.
 Late or incomplete applications will not be considered.

 - Eligible organizations must be 501(c)(3) nonprofit in good standing located in North Georgia